balzamas/covidmeasure/Documents/README.md

 Start day: when the measure was introduced.
 End day: The date when the measure was replaced by another one or when it was lifted.

-Example: measure 1 was valie March 12, 13, 14, measure 2 started 15 and no end is known yet.
+Example: measure 1 was valid March 12, 13, 14, measure 2 started 15 and no end is known yet.

 Measure 1 Start date: March 12, End date March 15.